naveenmiriyaluredhat/mlperfharness/README.md

     a.
 The vllm expects an API server

     b.
 Pull in the dataset class to process the json
- 7. Current harness allows one GPU to be specified per process.
-Allow for flexible mapping
  8. There is no need for the worker thread collecting results.
 Loadgen should handle these scenarios well
  9. Add engine configs to be passed to the vllm engine
  10. Add nvtx annotation for nvprofile